- Study at Deakin

 Deakin University PhD student Tarannum Afrin occasionally pinches herself to make sure it is all real.

 In Bangladesh, where she worked part-time as a newscaster while studying to be a textile engineer, she interviewed the rich and the famous.

 Now, here in Australia at Deakin, she finds herself regular being interviewed by the media because of her breakthrough research work in fibre.

-And that media attention reached a high-point in June, 2011, when she appeared on ABC TV’s premier science program, Catalyst.
+And that media attention reaches a high-point next month, when she appears on ABC TV’s premier science program, Catalyst.

 “When I got the email asking me to be on Catalyst, I couldn’t believe it,” Tarannum said.

 “Even when the crew was here and they were filming I kept asking ‘are you sure you want to be talking to me’?”

 Very sure it seems and with good reason.

 Bamboo is an emerging fibre for the textile and medical industries.

 “Manufacturers have long claimed that bamboo products have a range of properties including excellent appearance and feel, natural antibacterial, UV-shielding and moisture-controlling characteristics,” Tarannum said.